 Like many therapists, my life was changed and my relationships improved dramatically as a result of the work I did in my own individual therapy.
 And my marriage of 37 years was improved and strengthened through couples counseling.
 I believe in the work I do because I know firsthand it can make a difference.

 What motivates and excites me beyond most anything else is learning new things and living life to its fullest.
 I also believe strongly in giving back to my community and the importance of volunteering.
-In my free time I enjoy hiking, yoga, spending time with friends and family, and going out to dinner with my husband.
-Together we have two children and five grandchildren.
+In my free time I enjoy traveling, hiking, yoga, spending time with friends and family, and going out to dinner with my husband.
+Together we have two children and six grandchildren.

 I am pleased to offer a free, 20-minute phone consultation to answer any questions you may have.
 Please call or e-mail me if you would like to take advantage of this opportunity.